 III.
 Relevant Legal Forms

-A. Unincorporated Association
+A. Unincorporated Associations

 Unincorporated associations are popular because of the ease of creating them.
 An unincorporated association is a membership-based organization.
-The association does not ordinarily have legal personality and so cannot enter into legal relations in its own right.
+The association does not ordinarily have legal personality and thus cannot enter into legal relations in its own right.
 Members are jointly and severally liable for the association’s debts.
 An association is created by the oral or written agreement of its members.
 Its governing instrument, usually termed its constitution or rules, is normally interpreted according to contract law.

 B. Trusts

-In this arrangement, one or more persons operating under the authority of a “deed of trust” hold funds or property on behalf of other persons; the governing instrument is a trust deed or will, and executive power rests with the trustees appointed under the terms of the trust.
+In this arrangement, one or more persons operating under the authority of a “deed of trust” hold funds or property on behalf of other persons.
+The governing instrument is a trust deed or will, and executive power rests with the trustees appointed under the terms of the trust.

 C. Corporations Limited by Guarantee

 A company limited by guarantee is an alternative type of corporation, used primarily for non-profit organizations that require legal personality.
 A guarantee company does not have share capital.
 Its members are guarantors instead of shareholders.
 The guarantors commit to contribute a nominal amount (typically €1) toward winding up the company in the event of a shortfall upon cessation of business.
-A company limited by guarantee cannot distribute profits to its members, so it is eligible to apply for charitable tax exemption.
-A company limited by guarantee’s governing instruments consists of its memorandum and its articles of association.
+A company limited by guarantee cannot distribute profits to its members, and it is eligible to apply for charitable tax exemption.
+A company limited by guarantee’s governing instruments consist of its memorandum and its articles of association.

 IV.
 Public Benefit Status